 Numerous natural supplements help the brain work.
 But, since the complex brain of a person is quite different, it is not possible to know what supplement is most effective for the individuals without actually trying it.

-Choose 4 or 5 of them and try for about 2 months.
-For example, a combination of “CBD, Chaga, Alpinia zerumbet, Propolis, Krill Oil".
-This combination is much more effective in synergism than CBD alone, or Alpinia zerumbet alone, or Krill Oil alone.
-And this combination costs at most $100~ $150 per month.
+Choose 3 or 4 of them and try for about 2 months.
+For example, combination of “Gotu Kola, Alpinia zerumbet, Propolis, Cordyceps".
+This combination is much more effective in synergism than Gotu Kola alone, or Alpinia zerumbet alone, or Propolis alone.
+And this combination doesn’t cost more than $150~ $200 per month.

 ** If you are already taking any medications, or pregnant, or breastfeeding, or under 15 years old, be sure to consult your doctor before taking these supplements.

 Its scientific name is Centella asiatica.
 A perennial plant of the family Apiaceae that grows in Madagascar, Sri Lanka and India where this plant is often used as herbal ingredients.
-The ones from Madagascar are especially famous.
+Gotu Kola from Madagascar is especially famous.

 Gotu Kola can reduce Aβ.
 The effects are due to functional phytochemical components such as asiatic acid, asiaticoside, madecasic acid and madecasoside, which have been confirmed in many experiments.
 These effective substances can get through the BBB (blood-brain barrier) and work in the brain.